Monday, April 13, 2026

 Set a timer for 10 minutes to check these Summit Cookies o' goodness.
 They may mislead as to their doneness so don't step away.
 Crunchy or soft baked is a thin line like terrain you see on a map.

-If you don't posses a wire rack let them stay until cooled on the sheets.
+If you don't possess a wire rack let them stay until cooled on the sheets.
 When I stored these I added a damp paper towel to keep them soft(er) but a pro-tip shared with me while on the summit was if you place a cookie in the microwave for no more than 10 seconds with a damp towel it'll bring back the softness.
 However, I did find that cookie crunchy seemed to be the summit preference.

 Here’s what you’ll need to make Kal's Garbage Soup: